U.S.-backed force in Syria wants 'stronger' U.S. warning for Turkey | Law-Order

 U.S.-backed force in Syria wants 'stronger' U.S. warning for Turkey

-The beginning of an invasion will depend on how it analyses the positions of other countries."
-The SDF and Ankara have traded accusations over who is violating a 2019 deal, brokered by the U.S. and Russia to clear Kurdish militants out of border areas in exchange for Turkey refraining from invading.
-Abdi said his force had not been asked to withdraw from any further zones and would refuse if asked, adding that the main brokers of that deal were too preoccupied with Moscow's war in Ukraine to enforce it properly.
+The SDF and Ankara have traded accusations over who is violating a 2019 deal, brokered by the United States and Russia to clear Kurdish militants out of border areas in exchange for Turkey refraining from invading.
+Abdi said his force had not been asked to withdraw from any further zones and would refuse if asked, adding the main brokers of that deal were too preoccupied with Moscow's war in Ukraine to enforce it properly.

-The head of the U.S.-backed Syrian Democratic Forces said on Tuesday he still feared a Turkish ground invasion despite U.S. assurances and has demanded a "stronger" message from Washington after seeing unprecedented Turkish deployments along the border.
-Turkish officials said the army needed just days to be ready for a ground incursion into northern Syria, which they have been attacking with long-range weapons and warplanes for days.
+The head of the U.S.-backed Syrian Democratic Forces (SDF) said on Tuesday he still feared a Turkish ground invasion despite U.S. assurances and has demanded a "stronger" message from Washington after seeing unprecedented Turkish deployments along the border.
+Turkish officials said its forces needed just days to be ready for a ground incursion into northern Syria, which they have been attacking with long-range weapons and warplanes for days.

 The bombardments come after months of threats by Turkish President Tayyip Erdogan of a new ground invasion against Kurdish forces, which he considers to be terrorists.
 "There are reinforcements on the border and within Syria in areas controlled by factions allied to Turkey.
 We noticed this and, yes, this is new," SDF chief Mazloum Abdi told Reuters by phone from Syria.